 As the front line of health care in Ontario, ONA members understand that anti-Black racism, discrimination and hate have no place in health care or in broader society.

 The Ontario Nurses’ Association (ONA) supports the position that voluntary participation in continuing education enhances the professional accountability of nurses and health-care professionals.
 ONA recognizes the importance of continuing education to maintain competence and strengthen the quality of patient care.

 It is imperative that previous and current experience of diploma-prepared RNs are acknowledged and recognized.
 ONA believes that the educational requirements for initial registration of baccalaureate-prepared RNs shall not affect the renewal of registration of diploma-prepared nurses.
 Credit should be attributed to an RN’s accumulated knowledge and experience, including both formal and informal education.

-The Ontario Nurses’ Association (ONA) has long held the belief that health care employers must provide a quality work environment that allows nurses to care for patients according to best practices and to meet the College of Nurses of Ontario (CNO) standards.
-We believe hospital overcapacity protocols that result in hallway nursing put patients and nurses at increased risk and must be stopped.
+ONA believes that health care employers must provide quality practice environments that allows nurses to care for patients according to established best practices and to meet the College of Nurses of Ontario (CNO) Practice Standards.

 In accordance with our Statement of Beliefs, the Ontario Nurses’ Association believes it is the right of all members to work in an environment that promotes dignity and respect for everyone.

 The integration of health services in any community raises some complex issues, both in employee relations and in health-care delivery.
 In keeping with ONA’s Statement of Beliefs, once the integration process has been declared, the preservation and enhancement of employee rights must be the primary focus.
 With this in mind, any form of integration must recognize longevity of service within the health-care industry.